Glossary

 C

-It is generated through surpluses, special fundraising and/or borrowing.
-While revenue pays for business as usual, capital supports extraordinary, time limited investments that contribute to an organization’s liquidity, adaptability and durability.
+It can be generated through surpluses, special fundraising, and/or borrowing.
+While revenue pays for business as usual, capital supports extraordinary, time-limited investments that contribute to an organization’s liquidity, adaptability, and durability.
 Different types of capital serve different purposes.
-See working capital, change/growth capital, and endowment.

-Healthy organizations make choices about how they are capitalized, understanding the relative risks and merits of various options—e.g., whether to buy a building or grow an endowment.
-Also, “capitalized” refers to the purchase of fixed assets which do not appear on the income statement, but on the balance sheets, where they are depreciated over their useful life.
+Organizations can make choices about how they are capitalized, understanding the relative risks and merits of various options—e.g., whether to buy a building or grow an endowment.
+Also, the term “capitalized” refers to the purchase of fixed assets which do not appear on the income statement, but on the balance sheet, where they are depreciated over their useful life.

 The case statement helps align board members, funders, and supporters to a shared organizational vision.